Clandestine, slippery, and young — John Surratt was the only co-conspirator who evaded justice after the assassination of President Lincoln.

 Farming proved not to be the Surratt-family forte, and after their tobacco crop failed, Surratt’s father built a tavern in town.
 The family also owned a blacksmith shop and carriage shop, and their patriarch became the postmaster of Surrattsville.

-As slave and big business owners down South, the Surratt’s didn’t want to see their cushy way of life disappear.
+As slave owners, the Surratt’s didn’t want to see their cushy way of life disappear.
 They ardently joined the war effort for the South.

 The Surratt boys, John Jr. and his brother Isaac, were quick to join the Confederate cause.
 Isaac became a member of the Confederate Army in Texas in the 33rd Cavalry.
 John, still under 18, signed up with the Confederate secret service.
 Anna, their sister, ran the tavern in Surrattsville which became a meeting place for Confederate forces.